-On the consumers' side, households cannot and do not need to move their purchasing capacity across time.
-Households' wealth arises and is entirely spent in the one instant in which the markets are open.
-Saving in order to transfer purchasing power to some future date would thus actually be impossible in the Arrow-Debreu model, as no further trade can take place after the initial instant of the first period.23 As Currie and Steedman (1990, p.
-147) have pointed out, the idea of transferring wealth over time has no real meaning in this framework.24 It is clear that capital cannot exist in this theory, and that, therefore, no form of income from capital, be it profit or interest, can exist either.25
+22 Some authors claim that the assumption that markets do not reopen after the initial instant is innocuous because even 'if markets were reopened at later dates for the same and Steedman (1990, p.
+147) have pointed out, the idea of transferring wealth over time has no real meaning in this framework23.
+It is clear that capital cannot exist in this theory, and that, therefore, no form of income from capital, be it profit or interest, can exist either24.

 Finally, we can stress that, independently of any consideration about its nature and the principle adopted for its distribution, the profit maximized by firms is not a real source of households' wealth - at least if constant returns to scale are assumed.
-In fact, let \mathbf{p}^ and \mathbf{y}^ be equilibrium price vector and aggregate production plan, it can be easily proved26 that $\pi^ = \mathbf{p}^ \cdot \mathbf{y}^ = \mathbf{0}$.
-This means that, in equilibrium, households' purchasing capacity depends on the value of their endowments of commodities only, as there is no income coming from firms' profit.
+In fact, let \mathbf{p}^ and \mathbf{y}^ be equilibrium price vector and aggregate production plan, it can be easily proved25 that

-23 Some authors claim that the assumption that markets do not reopen after the initial instant is innocuous because even 'if markets were reopened at later dates for the same Arrow-Debreu commodities, then no additional trade would take place anyway' (Geanakoplos 1987, p.
+Arrow-Debreu commodities, then no additional trade would take place anyway' (Geanakoplos 1987, p.
 122).
 This is not so.
 The question is not whether further trade will take place when the markets reopen, but rather, whether agents will behave differently in the initial instant in the knowledge that markets will open again.
 In particular, the assumption that markets will reopen gives rise to all the problems connected with expectations and speculative trade, which are completely avoided in the Arrow-Debreu framework.

-$^{^{24}}$ In each period there can be - and typically there are - existing stocks of commodities (produced or inherited from the past) that exceed the quantities consumed in that period.
+23 In each period there can be - and typically there are - existing stocks of commodities (produced or inherited from the past) that exceed the quantities consumed in that period.
 Is this saving?
 The point is complex, and an answer cannot be given here.
 However, we want to warn the readers about a possible confusion between consumption understood as the activity of consuming and consumption as an expenditure.
 It is this latter concept that is generally related to saving and capital accumulation.
 On the point, see also Fratini (2020).

-25 With the aim of avoiding possible misunderstandings, it should be stressed that this statement does not refer to the neo-Walrasian theory in general, but to the Arrow-Debreu equilibrium theory.
+24 With the aim of avoiding possible misunderstandings, it should be stressed that this statement does not refer to the neo-Walrasian theory in general, but to the Arrow-Debreu equilibrium theory.
 As already pointed out, the latter is a very peculiar version of the neo-Walrasian approach in which a number of complications are ruled out thanks to ad hoc assumptions.
 By contrast, the phenomena related to the investment of capital can very well be found in neo-Walrasian models in which trades take place sequentially.

-26 Let $\mathbf{z}: \mathbb{R}+^L \to \mathbb{R}^L$ be the market excess-demand function from households.
+25 Let $\mathbf{z}: \mathbb{R}+^L \to \mathbb{R}^L$ be the market excess-demand function from households.
 Because of the market clearing condition, we know that $\mathbf{z}(\mathbf{p}^) = \mathbf{y}^$.
-Since the Walras' Law entails $\mathbf{p}^ \cdot \mathbf{z}(\mathbf{p}^) = 0$, then $\mathbf{p}^ \cdot \mathbf{y}^ = 0$.
-See the proof of the proposition 17.F.1 in Mas-Colell, Whinston and Green (1995), p.
+Since the Walras's Law entails $\mathbf{p}^ \cdot \mathbf{z}(\mathbf{p}^) = 0$, then $\mathbf{p}^ \cdot \mathbf{y}^ = 0$.
+See the proof of proposition 17.F.1 in Mas-Colell, Whinston and Green (1995), p.
 607.